49. God Becomes Man at the Center Point of History

 History in the 19th and 20th centuries did not focus on the men and women that made it happen, but rather on this idea of progress as conceived by Hegel.
 Instead of people driving history, people were shaped by technological and economic progress, a dehumanizing and almost fatalistic approach.
 The inordinate focus on technology and economics also has its roots in Bentham’s Utilitarianism.

-Rather than impersonal forces driving history, Carroll attempted to return to the idea of human and divine actions as the true cause of historical change.
+Carroll aimed to shift history’s focus from impersonal forces to human and divine actions as the actual agents of change.
 Instead of a mechanistic, fatalistic approach, Carroll emphasized how people can make a difference.
-He captured the essence of that with his powerful phrase, “One man can make a difference.”5 With this, he humanized or personalized history again and put the tools for change back into the hands of ordinary people.
+He captured the essence of that with his powerful phrase, “One man can make a difference”.5 He humanized history and empowered ordinary people by giving them tools for change.

-And of course, the reason that people can make a difference is because God made a difference when He intervened in history by becoming a man.
+And of course, People can make a difference because God intervened in history by becoming a man.
 In other words, human beings derive a sense of worth and dignity because of the Incarnation.

 The Incarnation as the Defining Event of all Human History

-Carroll’s genius was in finding historic worth not only in individual people, but in the historical record as a whole due to the Incarnation.
+Carroll’s genius was in finding historic worth not only in individual people but in the historical record as a whole due to the Incarnation.
 In other words, he applied the significance of the Incarnation on both a macro and micro level.
-The Incarnation drove the overall direction of history, but also permeated every nook and cranny of society, filling every space, going beyond just the Church.
+The Incarnation shaped history and touched society deeply, transcending the Church, impacting every corner of life.

 By doing this, he sought to restore what had been lost in the West, a Christocentric historiographic tradition that regarded the Incarnation as the most important event in human history.6 This does not mean that he forced his Catholicism unnaturally into various historical events, but rather he looked at all of history through a Christocentric lens.